Jim Hall (racing driver): In popular culture

 During the 1960s, Hall's popularity transcended the automotive enthusiast press, where he and his cars were regular subjects.
 Both Sports Illustrated and Newsweek did cover stories.
 Shell featured him in their advertising.
 Coca-Cola put him in a TV commercial.

-He was an even bigger presence in homes across the United States thanks to a groundbreaking deal with Cox Models, a Santa Ana, California based slot car manufacturer.
+Hall was a much larger presence in homes across the United States thanks to a deal with Cox Models, a Santa Ana, California based slot car manufacturer.
 Cox licensed the rights to reproduce Chaparral cars at the height of the slot car craze.
 According to slot car expert Philippe de Lespinay, the “Jim Hall Authorized” Cox Chaparrals were the most popular 1/24-scale slot cars of all time.
-So enthralled were American kids with Hall and his cars that when they created the Chaparral 2A slot car, Cox had the sculptor model the driver's face to look like Hall.
+American children were so amazed with Hall and his cars that when they created the Chaparral 2A slot car, Cox had the sculptor model the driver's face to look like Hall.

 Legacy

 An entire wing of the Permian Basin Petroleum Museum in Midland is devoted to Hall and the Chaparral story, and includes seven of the restored race cars: a 2A, 2D, 2E, 2F, 2H, 2J, and 2K.
 Each of the cars is driven periodically to maintain them in working condition and to provide the public a chance to see them in action.

 Hall and his cars have been featured at most of the major concours and vintage racing events.
 He was named grand marshal of the 2001 Brian Redman International Challenge at Road America, and Hall and his Chaparrals were featured at the 2003 Amelia Island Concours d'Elegance and 2005 Monterey Historic Automobile Races.
 Internationally, Hall and his Chaparrals are regular invitees at the Goodwood Festival of Speed.

 At the season-ending Laguna Seca round of the 2009 American Le Mans Series, former driver Gil de Ferran painted his Acura ARX-02a to resemble a Chaparral in tribute to Hall, complete with Hall's race number, 66.
 In storybook fashion, de Ferran put the car on pole and won the race with co-driver and 2019 Indianapolis 500 winner Simon Pagenaud.

 At the 2014 Los Angeles Auto Show General Motors debuted the Chaparral 2X, a futuristic homage to the Chaparral ethos, “developed exclusively for fans of the PlayStation® 3 racing game, Gran Turismo® 6.”
 The concept was emblazoned with Hall's racing number and according to the game maker, captured “the spirit of Jim Hall’s amazing legacy of motorsports innovation.”